Nothing031/Vault/README.md

 | Mac      | ❌       |

 ## Beware
+* does not support .enc extension
 * does not support over MAX_PATH(260 char) length path
-* does not support encrypted file via v0.2.1 and lower versions. decrypt before reinstal Vault
+* does not support encrypted file via v0.2.1 and lower versions. decrypt before reinstall Vault

 ## Encryption
 Generate a 64 bytes key with PBKDF2 HMAC SHA256.
 Use password and randomly generated 32 bytes salt with 100000 iterations for key.